sybiuff24bafcoder/TADC-Corpus/TADC-Corpus/README.md

 # License & Acknowledgements

-* This repository is released under academic research terms.
-Please review `LICENSE` for details.
+*This repository is released under the MIT License.
+See the `LICENSE` file for full terms.
 * This work relies on open-source contributions from [DINOv3](https://github.com/facebookresearch/dinov3), [Qwen3-VL](https://github.com/QwenLM/Qwen3-VL), and [Ultralytics](https://github.com/ultralytics/ultralytics).